What Is an IBAN Number? Format, Countries & How to Find Yours

 What is an International Bank Account Number (IBAN)?

 IBAN, or International Bank Account Number, is a code you can use to make or receive international payments.
-Your IBAN code is different from your account and sort number–it’s solely used to help overseas banks identify your bank account so you can receive or send international payments.
+Your IBAN code is different from your account and sort number–it’s used to help overseas banks identify your bank account so you can receive or send international payments, and used for domestic/regional payments in IBAN countries.

-Your IBAN code includes different numeric identifiers, such as a bank account number and country code, that serve to convey your correct bank and bank account to international banks.
+Your IBAN code includes numeric identifiers, such as a bank account number and a country code, that identify your bank and account to international banks.

 An IBAN number is a type of bank code.
 Click here for more on bank codes, including the major types you need to know.